pocketchange/pocketchange-ios-sdk/README.md

 <img src="https://raw.github.com/pocketchange/pocketchange-ios-sdk/master/docs/images/other_linker_flags.png" alt="Other Linker Flags" />

 ### 7. Edit Your Application's Info.plist
-In your application's Info.plist file (typically named <application name>-Info.plist), add a row of type string whose key is "com.pocketchange.pocketchange-ios-sdk.APIKey" and whose value is the API key you obtained in step 1.
+In your application's Info.plist file (typically named &lt;application name&gt;-Info.plist), add a row of type string whose key is "com.pocketchange.pocketchange-ios-sdk.APIKey" and whose value is the API key you obtained in step 1.

 If you have not already configured an appropriate display name for your application, search for "CFBundleDisplayName" in your plist file and change the value in the highlighted row to an appropriate user-facing name.
 The SDK uses your application's CFBundleDisplayName when referencing your application in user interface components.